Electron Engine ™

 Do not forget to restore the original settings of the jumpers :)

-There is so much stupid voodoo in the internet, even about burning in DVDs, and gold plated mains fuses.
-Feel free to believe it, if it doesn't harm you.
-However all magnetics devices need burn in.
+MC transformers however always need a burn in.
 This is strange, no burn-in guru talks about it.
-So we do it here :) This is not Lundahl specific!
+So we do it here :) This is not Lundahl specific.
 All magnetic materials adapt to the orientation of the earth magnetic field if they are tapped on.
 You can try it with a large iron nail.
 Like 7cm length.
 Place it in front of you, and point it to the Earth's North Pole direction.
-Firmly tap on it with some a metal object, repeatedly, in the axis direction.
-After this, you will see it is slightly magnetized, and it is able to pick up small iron particles.
-This is how easy materials can become magnetized.
+Firmly tap on it with some a metal object.
+Then, hang it balanced on a thin cotton wire, and voila: you just made a nice compass.
+This is how easy materials can become magnetized by the earth magnetic field.

 It is not possible to express the burn in time in hours, but it is in the range of a few weeks of normal use.
 Did you hears sometimes people say, their transformers improved sound during burn in?
 Well this was no voodoo, it was real, and this was the reason.